lexibank/northperulex/README.md

 If you use these data please cite
 - the original source
-  > Barrientos, Carlos and Blum, Frederic and Ingunza, Adriano and Gonzales, Rosa and Peña, Jaime.
+  > Ugarte, Carlos and Blum, Frederic and Ingunza, Adriano and Gonzales, Rosa and Peña, Jaime.
 Forthcoming.
 NorthPeruLex - A Lexical Dataset of Small Language Families and Isolates from Northern Peru.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description